redwoodjs/redwood/docs/docs/realtime.md

 # Realtime

-One of the most often asked questions of RedwoodJS before and after the launch of V1 was, “When will RedwoodJS support a realtime solution?”
+One of the most often-asked questions of Redwood before and after the launch of V1 was, “When will Redwood support a realtime solution?”

 The answer is: **now**.

 ## What is Realtime?

-RedwoodJS's initial real-time solution leverages GraphQL and relies on a serverful deployment to maintain a long-running connection between the client and server.
+Redwood's initial realtime solution leverages GraphQL and relies on a serverful deployment to maintain a long-running connection between the client and server.

-:::note
+:::info

-This means that your cannot currently use RedwoodJS Realtime when deployed to Netlify or Vercel.
+This means that your cannot use Realtime when deploying to Netlify or Vercel.

-**More information about deploying a serverful RedwoodJS application is forthcoming.**
+See one of Redwood's many [other Deploy providers](./deploy/introduction.md), and the [Docker setup](./docker.md) for good measure.

 :::

-RedwoodJS's GraphQL Server uses [GraphQL over Server-Sent Events](https://github.com/enisdenjo/graphql-sse/blob/master/PROTOCOL.md#distinct-connections-mode) spec "distinct connections mode" for subscriptions.
+Redwood's GraphQL server uses the [GraphQL over Server-Sent Events](https://github.com/enisdenjo/graphql-sse/blob/master/PROTOCOL.md#distinct-connections-mode) spec's "distinct connections mode" for subscriptions.

 Advantages of SSE over WebSockets include: